-Investigator made aware of the employment of persons with mental retardation, which includes sheltered employment, open employment and self employment.
-She added by saying that the type of work selected should appropriate to the retardates capacity and family's ability to manage it
+Investigator made aware of the employment of persons with mental retardation, which include sheltered employment, open employment and self employment.
+She added by saying that the type of work selected should be appropriate to the retardates capacity and family's ability to manage it

-Investigator further informed regarding the Government policier and concessions given by the Government
+Investigator further informed regarding the Government policies, benefits and concessions given by the Government.

-Fruitful discussions were made after the presentations
+Fruitful discussions were made after the presentations.